 F. Business records p.103

-V. Inspection and investigation by the Division (p.12 and 104)
+V. Inspection and Investigation by the Division p.104

-B. All bona fide complaint in writing will be investigated to determine if there is a violation of regulations
+B. All bona fide complaints in writing will be investigated to determine if there is a violation of regulations.

 C. Hearings to be held prior to suspending, revoking or failing to renew license